Salmon Wallet App

 Salmon prioritizes longevity over growth.

-A protocol that survives hype cycles is more valuable than one that chases them.
+A wallet that earns trust over time is more valuable than one that only optimizes for short-term growth.

 If Salmon fails, it should fail in public.

-If it succeeds, it should belong to everyone who backed.
+If it succeeds, it should belong to everyone who backed it.

 FAQ